Contents

 That’s not to say I wouldn’t ever change, but it meets my current needs.

-Those needs are a small, robust and light camera that performs well.
+Those needs are for a small, robust, and lightweight camera that performs well.

 The Fujifilm X-T5 meets all those needs and is my current camera of choice.